 Overview and Result of the Powder Alarm

 On August 31, Gage sent David Phelps to meet William Brattle to remove the provincial powder.
-Brattle quickly turned over the key and all seemed to be going well.
-Unfortunately, Gage miscalculated and ordered his men to ready for action the next day.
+Brattle quickly turned over the key, and all seemed to be going well.
+Unfortunately, Gage miscalculated and ordered his men to be ready for action the next day.
 Phelps went unnoticed by the population, but the mustering of British troops did not pass Joseph Warren's observant eye.
-Early the next morning approximately 260 British regulars were rowed in secrecy up the Mystic River and landed near Winter Hill and marched a mile towards the Powder House.
-Once the ammunition was removed most of the regulars returned to Boston the same way they had come, but a small detachment marched through Cambridge and removed two field pieces and took them back to Boston.
+Early the next morning, approximately 260 British regulars were rowed in secrecy up the Mystic River, landed near Winter Hill, and marched a mile towards the Powder House.
+Once the ammunition was removed, most of the regulars returned to Boston the same way they had come, but a small detachment marched through Cambridge, removed two field pieces, and took them back to Boston.

-The action was insignificant, but stirred many rumors.
-One of these rumors was that the British had opened fire and killed citizens of Massachusetts Bay Colony.
+The action was insignificant but stirred many rumors.
+One of these rumors was that the British had opened fire and killed the citizens of Massachusetts Bay Colony.
 The rumors were untrue, but Gage's actions had ignited an alarm system that had been untested since its inception.
 Militia began to muster and readied themselves for battle.
-The battle did not come, but became a dry run for what occurred during the Battles of Lexington and Concord.
+The battle did not come but became a dry run for what occurred during the Battles of Lexington and Concord.

-Thomas Gage did not realize the size and scope of the Boston militia and cancelled his second expedition to Worcester.
-Instead he focused his troops in Boston and sent word to England that he needed more men.
-They sent him 400 marines and he continued his expeditions and fortified the Boston peninsula.
+Thomas Gage did not realize the size and scope of the Boston militia and canceled his second expedition to Worcester.
+Instead, he focused his troops on Boston and sent word to England that he needed more men.
+They sent him 400 marines, and he continued his expeditions and fortified the Boston peninsula.